-Finally in terms of suggestions I recommend exploring alternative therapies like yoga or meditation if your insurance covers it.
-These practices bolster holistic health resulting faster recovery time because they help fight mental anxiety that often accompanies detoxification stages.
+Finally, in terms of suggestions, I recommend exploring alternative therapies like yoga or meditation if your insurance covers it.
+These practices bolster holistic health resulting in faster recovery time because they help fight mental anxiety that often accompanies detoxification stages.

 Cognitive Behavioral Therapy (CBT)

-Understanding CBT and Its Principles involves delving into the underlying working principles of Cognitive Behavioral Therapy (CBT), a type of therapy used in addiction treatment.
-Essentially, CBT operates based on the idea that our thoughts, feelings, and behaviors are interconnected.
+Cognitive Behavioral Therapy (CBT), is a type of therapy used in addiction treatment and operates based on the idea that our thoughts, feelings, and behaviors are interconnected.

 It is important to understand that CBT is not a one-size-fits-all approach; each patient’s treatment plan will be individualized based on their unique background, experiences, and needs.
 Nonetheless, some basic principles underlie most types of CBT; for example, therapists may work together with patients to set goals and objectives for treatment, as well as create an action plan for achieving these targets.

-Remember, CBT is just one type of therapy out there – but it has been shown time and time again to be effective in combati
+Remember, CBT is just one type of therapy out there – but it has been shown time and time again to be effective in combating substance misuse.